 - Undisclosed conditions: In rare cases where trainees have failed to disclose important information regarding their mental, physical or emotional well-being, the intensity of the course combined with their pre-existing symptoms has affected their performance on the course.
 It is important to emphasise that the TESOL Certificate course is not going to be an escape or distraction from known problems.
 Instead it may be an additional burden.

 Good TESOL teachers are in constant demand in Hong Kong.
-English teaching posts are available at private language schools, international schools, local Chinese schools, universities and institutions such as the English Schools Foundation and the British Council.
+English teaching posts are available at private language schools, international schools, local Chinese schools, kindergartens, universities and institutions such as the English Schools Foundation and the British Council.
 Some excellent jobs are advertised in the Thursday and Saturday editions of the 'South China Morning Post', the 'HK Magazine', and 'jobsdb.com'.